skeema/skeema/doc/examples.md

 The supplied host should be a master.
 Skeema saves the host information in a configuration file called .skeema in the host's directory.
 From there, each schema have its own subdirectory, with its own .skeema file defining the schema name.
 (Configuration options in .skeema files "cascade" down to subdirectories, allowing you to define options that only affect particular hosts or schemas.)

+The above example assumes the host information corresponds to the *production* environment.
+To use a different environment name ("staging", "development", or any other arbitrary name), supply the name at the end of the command-line above.
+To add host configuration for additional environments, [you may use `skeema add-environment`](#keep-dev-and-prod-in-sync), or you may add it to the .skeema file by hand.

+The above example also assumes you have only a single database instance or pool.
+If you have several, you'd want to run `skeema init` once per master, supplying a different --dir each time reflecting the pool name.
+In this case you may want to use the parent directory as the root of the git repo.

 ### Generate and run ALTER TABLE from changing a file

-After changing a table file, you can run `skeema diff` to generate DDL which would transform the live database to match the file.
-Running `skeema push` generates the DDL and then actually applies it.
+After changing a table file, you can run `skeema diff` to generate DDL which would transform the live database to match the file. `skeema diff` simply displays the generated DDL, but does not run it.
+To execute the change, use `skeema push` instead.

 ```
 vi product/users.sql